Skip to content

 When Procedures May Be Needed

-When medication and lifestyle changes aren’t enough, especially for chronic anal fissures, your doctor may suggest minimally invasive treatments such as:
+When medication and lifestyle changes aren’t enough, particularly in cases involving when surgery may be recommended for persistent anal fissures, your doctor may suggest minimally invasive treatments such as:

 What Happens If Diagnosis Is Delayed?